yggdrasil-network/yggdrasil-network.github.io/services.md

 ### Linux containers

-- LXC containers hosted on HP ProLiant DL380 G7 hardware (dual Xeon X5650, 96GB RAM, 1.5TB on Smart Array) at `201:4541:2f84:1188:59ab:e8dd:48a8:d40c`
+- LXC containers hosted on HP ProLiant DL380 G7 hardware (dual Xeon X5650, 96GB RAM, RAID1+0) at `201:4541:2f84:1188:59ab:e8dd:48a8:d40c`
   - Comes with a native routed Yggdrasil IPv6 address, and a specific allocation of resources based on requirements
-  - Containers can route to Yggdrasil only and cannot route to the public Internet, although access to Debian repos is available through a proxy (and other specific locations on request if needed)
+  - Containers can reach the Internet on request through a VPN internet provider
   - Contact [neilalexander](https://matrix.to/#/@neilalexander:matrix.org) if you'd like a container to host interesting services on the Yggdrasil network

 ----